timsturges/MachineLearningProject/Project.md

 is split into its own training and testing subset, which is used to validate the model, and estimate expected out-of-sample error rate.
 The seed is set for reproducibility.
-Due to the nature of the measurements and the exercise being studied (a dumbbell curl), a linear model would not be appropriate (LDA notwithstanding).
-The first model attempted was a simple decision tree which yielded spectacularly poor results (48% accuracy), so the next attempt used a "treebag" model, with 5-fold cross-validation.
-Although computationally intensive, the results are outstanding: nearly 99% prediction accuracy!
-The predicted out-of-sample error rate is about 1% This was only the second model attempted, and it is unlikely that other models will predict with better accuracy by a significant margin, so it is satisfactory for the project task.
+Due to the nature of the measurements and the exercise being studied (a dumbbell curl), a linear model would not be appropriate.
+The first model attempted was a simple decision tree which yielded spectacularly poor results (48% accuracy), so the next attempt used a "treebag" model, with 10-fold cross-validation.
+Although computationally intensive, the results are
+outstanding: nearly 99% prediction accuracy!
+The out-of-sample error rate is about 1% This was only the second model attempted, and it is unlikely that other models will predict with better accuracy by a significant margin, so it is satisfactory for the project task.

 ```r